martynhoyer/gatsby-starter-netlify-cms/src/pages/about-us.md

     paragraphs:
       - id: 1
         text: >-
-          A reformed engineer, Ella is an award-winning business and operations director for motorsport.
+          If your business needs someone with a strategic mind, an eye for process and an unwavering determination to do things better, Ella’s the person to call.
       - id: 2
         text: >-
-          She has worked with and for teams and tier one suppliers in everything from karting to international sportscars, junior formula to historic racing.
+          An award-winning business and operations director, Ella carved her career in the ambitious world of motorsport.
+She knows how to deliver the performance edge you need to overtake your biggest competition.
   - image: /img/martyn.jpg
     jobtitle: Digital director
     name: Martyn Hoyer